- Hybrid mattress with a firm feel

 |

+Serta is a well-known mattress manufacturing company founded in 1931.
 In Canada, Serta mattresses can only be purchased through third-party retailers such as Sleep Country, The Brick, and Leon’s.
-That means you’re subject to each retailer’s shipping and delivery fees, short or limited store warranties, no-return policies, and restrictive sleep trials.
+That means you’re subject to each retailer’s shipping and delivery fees, warranties, return policies, and restrictive sleep trials.
 (Online mattress brands like Octave offer free returns, as well as a 365-night sleep trial and 15-year warranty.)

 Other brands selling similar mattresses offer more value at a lower price.
-For example, Octave Vista offers advanced cooling features and zoned support, and retails at just $899 for a queen size.
+For example, Octave Vista offers many advanced cooling features and zoned support, and retails at just $899 for a queen-size mattress.

 Firm, Bouncy Hybrid with Limited Features